 It can be quite a headache deciding where to stay in Seoul, as it is a large city with many prominent districts, each with their own distinct styles and attractions.
 Most tourists choose to stay at Myeongdong, a super popular area that’s great for the usual shopping and eating.
 However, there are many other areas in Seoul that are interesting to stay at too.
 Below are brief descriptions of the respective areas.
 I have also included a map of Seoul at the end of the article for you to get a better sense of the locations.

 If you are planning to stay at an Airbnb, you can click here to redeem a $50 Airbnb discount coupon.
-If you prefer to stay at a hotel, I highly recommend that you check out the best hotel prices in Seoul on TripAdvisor.
+If you prefer to stay at a hotel, I highly recommend that you check out the reviews and best prices of hotels in Seoul on TripAdvisor.
 This is my site of choice for hotels because it has authentic guest reviews that give me a good idea of the hotel quality.
 I also love the fantastic feature where it compares room prices from all the booking partners (Agoda, Expedia, etc) and automatically selects the lowest price for me.
 After some research, we decided to stay at The Plaza Hotel Seoul which was a pretty boutique hotel.

 We stayed at Seoul Station, which is just two stops away from Myeongdong station.
 Above is the picture of the Airbnb we stayed at.
 This is an ideal area for people who prefer an area that is more peaceful at night but still within close proximity of Myeongdong.
 Seoul Station is also an interchange that conveniently links to various other subway and bus lines.
 The huge convenience store Lotte Mart is located here, which ensured that we never went hungry at night.
 We bought loads of Korean snacks here too to bring back to Singapore!
 Read more: Review of our Pretty Airbnb in Seoul (Host: Bread)